finos/legend-depot/legend-depot-store-mongo/README.md

 With this change we have also introduced three kinds of entity storage which will further help the cause of scalability.
 ### Steps to follow:
 1. Use the API /migrations/migrateToStoredEntityData, this will update the entities collection to be identified as one form of entity data.
+2. Once done, using the /indexes (create indexes if absent) you can create the index for this collection.
+3. Delete the old indexes of the entities collection.